-Activity Proposed main results or products Achieved main results or products Consolidate newly acquired capacities In depth revision and updating of corporate support systems Strengthened communications unit Strengthened M&amp;E and Learning system CTD communications is now led in-house with successful results MEL efforts and formats contributed to gather a critical and helpful mass of information to inform decision-making and promote learning within the Program Flagship products and services Territorial Data Lab Bi-annual Latin American Poverty and Inequality Report Equitierra magazine InterCambios electronic newsletter Territorial Data Lab was converted into DATE The Bi-annual report is ongoing: its web site registered 16,926 visits in 2013-2014 Equitierra and InterCambios were replaced by the monthly CTD Bulletin, distributed to 3505 contacts of different countries in Latin America and other regions Mid-career staff Attract and retain five mid-career staff than can lead significant new programs • Five mid-career profiles were incorporated and retained: Current Executive Director and Principal Researcher of the Social Inclusion and Development; Associate Researcher of the CTD Program; Representative of Mexico's national office; Executive Coordinator of the Cultural Biodiversity Group; Responsible of M&E (who also works as a researcher).
+Activity Proposed main results or products Achieved main results or products Consolidate newly acquired capacities In depth revision and updating of corporate support systems Strengthened communications unit Strengthened M&E and Learning system CTD communications is now led in-house with successful results MEL efforts and formats contributed to gather a critical and helpful mass of information to inform decision-making and promote learning within the Program Flagship products and services Territorial Data Lab Bi-annual Latin American Poverty and Inequality Report Equitierra magazine InterCambios electronic newsletter Territorial Data Lab was converted into DATE The Bi-annual report is ongoing: its web site registered 16,926 visits in 2013-2014 Equitierra and InterCambios were replaced by the monthly CTD Bulletin, distributed to 3505 contacts of different countries in Latin America and other regions Mid-career staff Attract and retain five mid-career staff than can lead significant new programs • Five mid-career profiles were incorporated and retained: Current Executive Director and Principal Researcher of the Social Inclusion and Development; Associate Researcher of the CTD Program; Representative of Mexico's national office; Executive Coordinator of the Cultural Biodiversity Group; Responsible of M&E (who also works as a researcher).
 Expanding to Africa and Asia About four SS African and Asian partners participating in the program Continuous monitoring and analysis of experience to inform a strategic decision in late 2013 or early 2014 The proposed goals were not achieved, but the following results were registered: Memorandum of understanding with NEPAD Workshop with NEPAD in Rome Participation with 2 papers in a conference of African agricultural economists.
-Agreement and financing from non-IDRC sources (USD 500,000) for partners in Asia (executed by IFAD and the Center for Chinese Agricultural Policy) Non- traditional funding Non-traditional fundraising strategy and work plan At least 20% of Rimisp work program funded by non- traditional sources Strategy and work plan are not documented.
-Rimisp's non-traditional funding for current year (2015) reached 28% (CTD Program contributes with 51,4% of the total of non-traditional funding)
+Agreement and financing from non-IDRC sources (USD 500,000) for partners in Asia (executed by IFAD and the Center for Chinese Agricultural Policy)

+Non- • Non-traditional fundraising • Strategy and work plan are not documented. traditional litional strategy and work plan • Rimisp's non-traditional funding for curr Rimisp's non-traditional funding for current year (2015) funding • At least 20% of Rimisp work reached 28% (CTD Program contributes with 51,4% of the total program funded by non- of non-traditional funding) traditional sources